 Aids in court proceedings

 A deposition summary assists lawyers throughout the litigation process: arbitration, mediation, pretrial motions, or trial.
-Further, it helps attorneys assemble and organize their evidence properly, helps motion preparation, and identifies crucial statements from certain witnesses.
+Furthermore, it helps attorneys assemble and organize their evidence properly, facilitates motion preparation, and identifies crucial statements from specific witnesses.
+For covering specific legal proceedings such as trials, a trial transcription service can be used to document the event and be used, along with a deposition summary, for further court preparations.

 Access to a summarized transcript can help legal teams determine other witnesses or participants that must be included in future depositions.